NABU Internet Adapter

 2023.01.14.01

-- Fix for recovering when Cloud CP/M requests a drive that does not exist.
+- This is a fix for recovering when Cloud CP/M requests a drive that does not exist.

 2023.01.15.00

 - RetroNET temporary downloaded filenames are sanitized rather than hashed.
-This should be easier to find specific files.
+This should make it easier to find specific files.

 - There is a new RetroNET option for timeout (hours) of downloaded files.
-This ensures your server does not constantly download new disk images when you change drives.
-The default for 12-hour cache.
+This ensures your server does not constantly download new disk images when you change drives—the default for a 12-hour cache.

 2023.01.15.01